-27.895 Honours Social Geography¶
+27.895 Honours Social Geography§ S1 L2T4

-Prerequisites: Graded passes in 3 Advanced Level subjects in Geography, Co-requisite: 27.890.
+Prerequisites: Graded passes in 3 Advanced Level subjects in Geography.
+Co-requisite: 27.890.

-Changing views of social geography in the twentieth century.
+Changing views of social geography in the twentleth century.
 The decline and resurrection of humanistic perspectives in geography.
 The impact of quantification and problems of theory building are stressed.
-The above themes are developed through consideration of such substantive areas as population-resource relationships; urbanism; social problems and social change; urban and rural relationships.
+The above themes are developed through consideration of such substantive areas as population-resource relationships; urbanism; social problems and social change; urban and rurai relationships.